Whatsapp Icon

 • Radiation therapy: Uses high-energy rays to target and kill cancer cells, typically in specific areas where myeloma is causing pain or damage.

 • Stem cell transplant: Involves using high-dose chemotherapy followed by replacing damaged or destroyed bone marrow with healthy stem cells.
-It can be autologous (using the patient's own cells) or allogeneic (using cells from a donor).
+It can be autologous (using the patient's cells) or allogeneic (using cells from a donor).

 • Bisphosphonates: Help strengthen bones weakened by myeloma and reduce the risk of fractures.